-Four Solutions to Your Parcel Sortation and Distribution Problem
+8 Options for Parcel Sortation and Distribution

 Factors Helping to Make Parcel Sortation the Norm

 This may have taken the form of piece picking (one worker picking an entire order), zone picking (one worker picking only the items from a certain section, or zone), or wave picking (one or multiple workers picking items for multiple orders at one time).
-Though this worked for years, it is an inefficient way of processing orders for a couple of reasons.
+Though these strategies worked for years, by today’s standards, they are an inefficient way of processing orders—for a couple of reasons.

 The first is that it makes the operation heavily dependent on human labor, which is expensive.
 And if labor is in short supply during peak seasons, an operation may be limited in its ability to meet customer demand.

 The second is that manual processing increases the likelihood of errors and shipping delays, making it more challenging to keep customers satisfied, happy, and returning for future orders.

 For all of these reasons, most fulfillment and order processing operations have been making the move to automated sortation in order to improve their workflows.

 Parcel Supply Chain Trends